galsegal/.NET-CI-Build-Script/README.md

 #.Net Build Script For Continuous Integration
-Going forward to CD is a blessed improvement in a developer's life.
+Going forward to CI is a blessed improvement in a developer's life.
 The first step in this process is a the ability to build, test, package the code and send it to the CI orchestration tool (Jenkins, TeamCity etc.).
 This small repo aims to help in this step.

 I have used [MsBuildTasks], an open source community effort to extend MsBuild capabilities.